VaclavKubiCzech/mol_struct_module/README.md

-# Python library for preparations of electronic transport structures
+# Python library for preparations of electron transport structures

 Contains modules for handling molecular structure, its shifting, rotating and writing/reading in two formats: .fdf and .xyz.